AlibabaCloudDocs/mongodb/intl.en-US/Quick Start/Connect to an instance/Connect to a replica set instance by using the mongo shell.md

 4. Find the target instance and click its ID.

-5. In the left-side navigation pane, click **Database Connection** to obtain the connection string of a node and the connection string URI.
+5. In the left-side navigation pane, click **Database Connections** to obtain the connection string of a node and the connection string URI.

     **Note:** For more information about how to query the connection addresses, see [Description of connection strings]().